Attribute Scores and Attribute Modifiers

-All creatures in ITD&TD have 8 Ability Scores: Brawn, Heartiness, Agility, Precision, Logic, Reason, Savvy, and Presence.
+All creatures in ITD&TD have 8 Attributes: Brawn, Heartiness, Agility, Precision, Logic, Reason, Savvy, and Presence.
 Each of these scores help determine your character's overall ability to do things.

-Your ability scores can apply to a wide range of things, but players and GMs should strive to use the right ability score for the right task.
-For example, if you are attempting to listen at a door, you should use a Wisdom skill test, not a Strength skill test.
+Your attributes can apply to a wide range of things, but players and GMs should strive to use the right attribute for the right task.
+For example, if you are attempting to listen at a door, you should test your Reason, and not your Brawn.

 Strength of limb, muscle, and raw might.
 This attribute governs when feats of strength need to be called upon.